DITAS-Project/deployment-engine/README.md

 Remember that the name of the deployment and names of nodes are unique.
 Depending on the available resources more nodes can be added.
 The example works with 2 - one master and one slave.
 Parameters such as RAM, CPU are also modifiable - just change them in `curl`.
 Parameters such as IP address, status are downloaded from CloudSigma servers and set in the database by python script.

-The deployment engine works on an account with limited resources and with username and password saved privately so that the access is restricted to the members allowed to edit the core components.
+The deployment engine works on an account with limited resources (4GHz and 9GB RAM left) and with username and password saved privately so that the access is restricted to the members allowed to edit the core components.

+ For more commands please take a look at  [Useful commands for deployment engine.md](https://github.com/DITAS-Project/deployment-engine/blob/master/Useful%20commands%20for%20deployment%20engine.md).